LordManjush/LordManjush/README.md

 - 💬 Ask me about ...
 - 📫 How to reach me: Discord username - thecapedcrusaderbat
 - ⚡ Fun fact: I am carbon based
+- Here is a way to help me if you want to or likes my work - https://www.patreon.com/LordManjush

 ## 🚀 Stats